ELEVATE-Project/project-service/documentation/3.4.0/setup/docker/scp/mac/README.md

 ## Prerequisites

 To set up the Project application, ensure you have Docker and Docker Compose installed on your system.
-For Ubuntu users, detailed installation instructions for both can be found in the documentation here: [How To Install and Use Docker Compose on Mac](https://docs.docker.com/desktop/setup/install/mac-install/).
-To install and use Nodejs in Ubuntu machine, you can follow instructions here: [How To Install Nodejs in Mac](https://nodejs.org/en/download/package-manager).
+For Mac users, detailed installation instructions for both can be found in the documentation here: [How To Install and Use Docker Compose on Mac](https://docs.docker.com/desktop/setup/install/mac-install/).
+To install and use Nodejs in Mac machine, you can follow instructions here: [How To Install Nodejs in Mac](https://nodejs.org/en/download/package-manager).

 ## Installation